Quite often we get asked the question about what hidden or buried costs there are in a reverse mortgage.

 This will include every single cost you need to know about – you can factor these into your decision.

-The best way to think about costs for a reverse mortgage are to split them between costs that must be paid upfront (by you) and costs that deducted from the reverse mortgage loan upon completion (you don’t actually pay these yourself):
+The best way to think about reverse mortgage costs are to split them between costs that must be paid upfront (by you) and costs that deducted from the amount you borrow (you don’t actually pay these yourself):

 1. Costs You Pay Upfront – Out Of Pocket Costs: $150-400